techidaily/site-ai-editing-video/source/_posts/in-2024-best-guide-of-8-photo-collage-apps-for-pc.md

 [Filmora Video Editor](https://tools.techidaily.com/wondershare/filmora/download/) is an editing tool that brings your creativity and productivity to a whole new level.
 It comes with several editing options for both audio and video.
 All you need is to let your imagination run wild to give a personalized touch to your videos.

-If you want to record podcasts, narration or voiceovers with lowered background music under speech, its[audio ducking](https://tools.techidaily.com/wondershare/filmora/download/) feature comes in handy.
-Filmora's[auto-synchronization](https://tools.techidaily.com/wondershare/filmora/download/)feature is the cherry on top.
+If you want to record podcasts, narration or voiceovers with lowered background music under speech, its [audio ducking](https://tools.techidaily.com/wondershare/filmora/download/) feature comes in handy.
+Filmora's [auto-synchronization](https://tools.techidaily.com/wondershare/filmora/download/) feature is the cherry on top.
 It facilitates matching your audio with your video in a crispy way.
 Thus, making the whole experience of customizing video more professional.

 Adding more to it, the Filmora Montage maker edits your video automatically to make it smooth with the music of your choice.
-This[auto-beat sync](https://tools.techidaily.com/wondershare/filmora/download/) feature is user friendly and convenient.
+This [auto-beat sync](https://tools.techidaily.com/wondershare/filmora/download/) feature is user friendly and convenient.
 Hence, you cannot deny that from beginners to intermediate, Filmora is empowering creators over the globe.

 Filmora comes with an in-built audio library that serves the purpose of adding different sounds in the background.
 Its drag and drop feature make its interface more user friendly.It allows you to add audio files (.MP3, or .WMA) to videos (.Avi, .MP4, .MKV).It supports different audio and video formats that help you create awesome videos.